Embraer Phenom 100: State

-Aircraft deliveries
+Deliveries

 Embraer was originally planning to deliver 15 Phenom 100s during 2008 and 120–150 aircraft in 2009, however, the company would actually deliver only two aircraft in 2008 and had to reduce its 2009 plan to 97 aircraft.
 By late 2014, Embraer reportedly had roughly 30 orders outstanding for the aircraft.

 In mid-2008, it was announced that a new Phenom assembly line would be established in Melbourne, Florida to serve the North American market.
 It was subsequently announced that all final assembly work would be transferred to the Florida facility from July 2016; it is reportedly capable of assembling up to 96 Phenoms and 72 Embraer Legacy 450/Embraer Legacy 500 annually.
 More than 170 Phenom jets have been produced at the site until June 2016, mainly for the US market.
 The company had two production lines for the Phenom 100EV, the other in Brazil.
 By November 2016, Brazilian production was on trace to be entirely replaced by the Melbourne line.